Axway-University-1/apim-hands-on-labs/Dev-Day3-Lab-5/README.md

 * Deploy configuration by clicking the deploy icon at the top of **Policy Studio** or press **F6**

 * Test the service `http://api-env.demo.axway.com:8080/test`
+    * Test in a private window to avoid issues related to caching.

 ![Alt text](images/image59.png)